evanodell/parlitools/cran-comments.md

 ## Resubmission

-This is a resubmission of the `parlitools` package to comply with CRAN policies on installing or updating packages during R CMD INSTALL and R CMD.
-The package was archived on 2017-07-13.
+This is a resubmission of the `parlitools` package, with updates to the included data, improvements to the documentation, and more consistent naming conventions on the variables in included data.

 ## Test environments

-    Ubuntu 12.04.5 (on Travis-CI): devel and release local MacOS 10.12.5 installation: R 3.4.1
+    Ubuntu 12.04.5 (on Travis-CI): devel and release local MacOS 10.12.6 installation: R 3.4.1
     local Windows 7 installation: R 3.4.1
     CRAN win-builder